potat-dev/SimpleSnake/README.md

 # simpleSnake
-The simplest JavaScript Snake game
+The simplest JavaScript Snake game [ that fits into a QR code! ]